 - Thu 19 May PX180 Port Moresby/Mount Hagen

 - Fri 27 May PX187 Mount Hagen/Port Morseby

 Prices are per person based on double occupancy.
 Ask your travel consultant for single supplements.
 Tour places are limited and subject to availability.
 LAND COST INCLUDES: Accommodation, airport transfers and tours on a seat in bus basis, meals from dinner local guides and sing sing entry.
-LAND COST DOES NOT INCLUDE: internationaL airfare and PX domestic flights, gratuities, visa fees and services of a personal nature such as beverage, laundry charges, phone and fax bills etc. All prices reflect a 3% discount for purchases made by cash/check.
+LAND COST DOES NOT INCLUDE: international airfare and PX domestic flights, gratuities, visa fees and services of a personal nature such as beverage, laundry charges, phone and fax bills etc. All prices reflect a 3% discount for purchases made by wire transfer/check.
 There are no discounts for payment made by credit cards.
 Cancellation penalties and other restrictions apply.
-International airfare and scheduled flighs to and within Papua New Guinea not included in package price, ask an Aspire consultant for current rates.
+International airfare and scheduled flights to and within Papua New Guinea not included in package price, ask an Aspire consultant for current rates.